shehryar49/zuko/README.md

 # Official Repository of Zuko Programming Langauge

 Zuko is a dynamically typed and lightweight programming language written in C++.
 Zuko is compiled to bytecode and then interpreted by a virtual machine.
+It aims to be minimalistic and as fast as possible without a JIT.

 # HOW TO COMPILE:
+Download source code of the latest release.
 ## Visual Studio:

 - Install CMake